 Find Opportunities

 You have to discover your best opportunities.
-Most people can find opportunities by using their personal network, since family, friends, and colleagues will be thrilled to help.
+Most people can find opportunities by using their personal network, since family, friends, and colleagues will be only too pleased to help.
 Find out how your skills can make you a good choice for a specific career path.
 Identify potential changes in your desired industry that you may be able to benefit from later.

 Understanding Threats